Vinax89/studio/README.md

 To get started, take a look at src/app/page.tsx.

 ## Development
+- Use npm for dependency management.
+Yarn and pnpm are not supported.
 - `npm run dev` – start the development server.
 - On Cloud Workstations, run `PORT=6000 npm run dev` to match the reserved domain.
 - `npm run lint` – run ESLint for code quality.